EmuMan/overwatch-emupatch/README.md

 ### Mei

 - Cryo-Freeze now instantly kills anyone Mei directly falls on while using it
+- Opponents will no longer become frozen after extended contact with Mei's Endothermic Blaster
 - Mei's Ultimate now transforms her into a rolling snowball that deals 250 damage on contact

 ### Brigitte